 I was asked by a member for some info. about creating one – so in the name of education, here is my simple guide.
 A few short steps and tips.

 First, what is a doodle video?
 Well, it is simply drawings that support the lyrics of the song.
 Students make the drawings and then they are each photographed and put together with the music to make a video.
-See all the doodle videos we have HERE.
-I also recommend the doodle video folder in our A/V player – some great songs there.
 Project Peace actually is a doodle video of a sort too, see examples there.
+Just use a peace pack to put together your doodle video about peace.

-This is probably the most popular doodle video on EFL Classroom 2.0.
+This is probably the most popular doodle video we’ve ever done.

 So, how to make one?